abinit/abinit/doc/tutorial/gwr_intro.md

 beyond the plasmon-pole approximation, where the full $W$ matrix must be stored for multiple frequencies.
 Consequently, conventional GW calculations can be prohibitively demanding in terms of memory, especially for complex systems.

-In contrast, the GWR code distributes most data structures across MPI processes, which enables handling larger systems when sufficient computing nodes are available.
+In contrast, the $GWR$ code distributes most data structures across MPI processes, which enables handling larger systems when sufficient computing nodes are available.
 However, this distribution comes at the cost of increased MPI communication in certain parts of the algorithm.
 More specifically, GWR leverages Parallel BLAS (PBLAS) to efficiently distribute the memory required